sercasti/ReactiveRESTApi/README.md

-# Example of a nonblocing REST API using spring boot and java 8
+# Example of a non-blocking REST API using spring boot and java 8

 Simple example on how to implement a hassle free non blocking rest service with both Callable and DefferedResult